AshkanCodes/AshkanCodes/README.md

 Ashkan 👋

-Backend & full-stack engineer — Java / Spring Boot, React, and cloud-native DevOps.
+Backend & full-stack engineer, Java / Spring Boot, React, and cloud-native DevOps.

 I build production software and the pipelines that ship it.
 Based in Toronto, Ontario 🇨🇦 Open to backend / platform / software engineering roles.

 🧑‍💻 What I do

-Software Engineer Intern @ Liberatii — I build and maintain production components of a Spring Boot + React CRM platform: Java REST APIs backed by DB2 and PostgreSQL, reviewed pull requests shipped to prod, live incident debugging, and work across Docker and CI/CD.
+Software Engineer Intern @ Liberatii, I build and maintain production components of a Spring Boot + React CRM platform: Java REST APIs backed by DB2 and PostgreSQL, reviewed pull requests shipped to prod, live incident debugging, and work across Docker and CI/CD.
 Recent work includes a full Oracle → PostgreSQL migration across a 698-table schema.

 🛠️ Stack